joaov777/ytd/README.md

 - Download Youtube videos (Full length or sections)
 - Download Youtube audio track (Full length or sections)
-- Extract video and/or audio from local video files (Full length or sections)

 ## How does it work?